Bangladesh Railway: History

 In 2010, funding was received for a bridge over the Titas River.
 In September 2010, the Government of Bangladesh approved ten rail development projects costing 19·9 billion Bangladeshi taka including plans for new tracks and rolling stock.
 To bolster the bilateral ties between India and Bangladesh, the Ministry of Railways in India has supplied 20 Broad Gauge (BG) locomotives to its eastern neighbour, thus contributing to the railway infrastructure of Bangladesh.
 These locomotives have been appropriately modified by the Indian side to align with the requirements of Bangladesh Railway.
 The provision of these locomotives will aid in managing the growing volume of passenger and freight train operations in Bangladesh, thereby supporting the enhancement of its railway system.
 It is worth noting that previously, in June 2020, the Indian Government had granted 10 locomotives to Bangladesh, further contributing to the improvement of its railways.

-In 2011, Sheikh Hasina Wazed, the then Prime Minister of Bangladesh, officiated at the start of construction of a link which would cross several rivers to reach Cox's Bazar.
-The 100 km of dual gauge line started from the railhead at Dohazari, southeast of Chittagong.
-The plan was to reach Satkania, Dulahazra, Chakarin, Edgaon, Ramu and Cox's Bazar, with four major river bridges and a 30 km branch from Ramu to Gundum.
+In 2011, Sheikh Hasina Wazed, the then Prime Minister of Bangladesh, officiated at the start of construction of a link that would cross several rivers to reach Cox's Bazar.
+The 100 km of dual-gauge line started from the railhead at Dohazari, southeast of Chittagong.
+The plan was to reach Satkania, Dulahazra, Chakarin, Edgaon, Ramu, and Cox's Bazar, with four major river bridges and a 30 km branch from Ramu to Gundum.
 In 2013, the Chhattogram Circular Railway was completed.

 In 2015, construction of a 16 km branch to Agartala, Tripura in Northeast India commenced.
 In 2017, land acquisition took place to facilitate the construction.

-In 2022, construction of 6250 m long Padma Bridge was completed and the bridge was thrown open after inauguration by Sheikh Hasina Wazed, the Prime Minister of Bangladesh to connect Dhaka with Faridpur via Narayanganj.
+In 2022, construction of the 6250 m long Padma Bridge was completed and the bridge was thrown open after inauguration by Sheikh Hasina Wazed, the Prime Minister of Bangladesh to connect Dhaka with Faridpur via Narayanganj.